Cognitive Architectures for Language Agents: Acknowledgements

 \section{Acknowledgements}

-We thank Harrison Chase, Baian Chen, Khanh Nguyen, Ofir Press, Noah Shinn, Jens Tuyls for proofreading and valuable feedback, and other members from the Princeton NLP Group and Princeton Computational Cognitive Science Lab for helpful discussions.
+We thank Harrison Chase, Baian Chen, Khanh Nguyen, Ofir Press, Noah Shinn, Jens Tuyls for proofreading and valuable feedback, and members from the Princeton NLP Group and Princeton Computational Cognitive Science Lab for helpful discussions.
+Finally, we thank our anonymous reviewers for insightful comments and suggestions.
 SY and KN acknowledge support from an Oracle Collaborative Research award and the National Science Foundation under Grant No. 2239363.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
 SY is also supported by the Harold W. Dodds Fellowship from Princeton.
 TS is supported by the National Defense Science and Engineering (NDSEG) Graduate Fellowship Program.